EliasAllan/code-refactor/README.md

 > * Open Vs Code with command : Code .

-> * Open index.html and style.css files in the code-refactor repo
+> * Open index.html and style.css files on VS code

-> * Compare codes from files
+> * Compare code with original HTML and CSS files

 > * Compare Original HTML file to Refactored HTML to ensure it resembles mock-up